Implementation Profile for Bucknell University

 2. Adopt an energy-efficient appliance purchasing policy requiring purchase of ENERGY STAR certified products in all areas for which such ratings exist.

-Yes: An operational policy is in place, and will be formalized in the near future.
+Yes: An operational policy is in place, and was formalized by the Campus Greening Council as part of the University's Green Purchasing Policy.

 3. Establish a policy of offsetting all greenhouse gas emissions generated by air travel paid for by our institution.